I'm just warning you in advance. Maybe you should go now to get a piece of chocolate to soothe yourself once you're done reading.

 Right now I want to speak directly into the hearts of Christians.
 I know many of you reading this post today are among my good friends who do not share my faith.
 Some of you don't subscribe to any faith, and that is okay - all are welcome here regardless of your background or beliefs.
 But right now, I want to talk to my Christian friends exclusively for just a moment..
 For those of you who are not Christians, you may listen in, but know this next paragraph is not for you.

 Brothers and sisters in Christ, I appeal to you that we don't have the ability to atone for our own sins.
 The Bible says none of us are without sin.
 The young lady who conceives a child out of wedlock is no different from you or I who gossip, hold bitterness or are gluttons.
 There is only one way to salvation.
 It is not through an adoption agency.
 It is not through relinquishing nor adopting.
 We are only saved by grace, through faith.
 Only the work that Christ did on the cross can forgive our shortcomings.
 The Bible says that God has not appointed us unto wrath (punishment) but to receive salvation.
 He covered all of our sins, mistakes and failures on the cross.
 We can't work hard enough or make enough good choices to make up for all our wrongs.
 How dare we boast that anyone can redeem themselves by choosing adoption!
 What a slap in the face to the accomplished work of Christ.
 There is only one person who can give us a truly new start.
 We are new creations through Christ, not through the world's adoption system.
 In and of ourselves, we do not cause all things to work together for good.
 There is only One who came to make all things right -- His name is Jesus Christ.
 A new start comes through Him, not by giving up a baby.
 We are only free because of what He did, not by what we can do.
 It is an abomination to a Holy God to attribute atonement, salvation,and redemption to a worldly form of adoption.
-Being "adopted in Christ" (as all believers are) has absolutely nothing to do with being adopted in a worldly sense.
+Being "adopted in Christ" (as all believers are) has absolutely nothing to do with being adopted in the sense of adoption through today's modern system of adoption as an institution.
 Pressuring a young lady to give up her baby so that she or the situation can be "redeemed" is not only terrible theology, it is cruel and inhumane.

 And in closing